oxy-poo/ucr_chess/README.md

-# ucr_chess
+# ucr_checkers

-UCR Chess Club Website
+UCR Chesse Club Website

 ## What is done so far